ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/8_Repun_Atuika.md

 “Tominkarikur Kamuikarikur Isoyankekur

 The Brave God, The Great God,
-Why have you given such a great gift of the sea to the lowly humans, the wicked humans?
+Why have you given such a great gift from the sea to the lowly humans, the wicked humans?
-The lowly humans, the wicked humans, are using axes and sickles, To cut, slice, and crop the great gift of the sea.
+The lowly humans, the wicked humans, are using axes and sickles, To cut, slice, and crop the great gift from the sea.

 The Brave God, The Great God,
-Please quickly take back the great gift of the sea.
+Please quickly take back the great gift from the sea.
 Even though you give the humans such a great blessing, The lowly humans, the wicked humans,
 Are not grateful, but have acted in disrespect.”